The OneNote alternative

 OneNote can hold almost anything — which is exactly the problem.
 An infinite canvas, notebooks inside sections inside notebooks, and now Copilot AI in the page with you.
 Powerful, certainly.
 Calm, no.

-Tareea is the OneNote alternative for people who want structure instead of sprawl — notes connected to tasks, a clear place for everything, no AI in the canvas, and no Microsoft account required.
+Tareea is the OneNote alternative for people who want structure instead of sprawl — notes connected to tasks, a clear place for everything, no built-in AI in the canvas, and no Microsoft account required.

 This page is for people who have used OneNote for years and find it has become more sprawl than system — and who would rather their notes app did not have an AI living inside it.
 Before explaining where Tareea starts, it is worth being precise about what OneNote genuinely does well.